 5K: 1 aid station (water only) on the 3.1 mile course.

 All parking is at the race site.
 There are enough spots for all the runners in the 3 parking lots of Celebration Park.
-Click here to see a handy-dandy Parking PDF that we highly recommend you print and bring race day morning so you will find the parking locations quickly and easily.
-Get there early to allow enough time for parking, potty lines, and especially extra time if you still need to pick up your packet since packet pickup closes 15 minutes before the first race starts.
+Get there early to allow enough time for parking, potty lines, and especially extra time if you still need to pick up your packet since packet pickup closes 15 minutes before each race start.

-Start corrals are in place to try to manage the best traffic flow of participants throughoutrace day morning.
+Start corrals are in place to try to manage the best traffic flow of participants throughout race day morning.
 Corrals will be assigned based on the anticipated finish time and best recent finish results you enter during registration.
-Read all about how the corrals work and find your assigned corral if you are already registered.
+Start corrals discussed more here...

 The event will be chip timed.
 The "chip" is actually a tag attached to the back of the race bib.
 Unlike shoe chip tags, there are no special instructions for the bib tag.
 They do not have to be looped a specific way, nor is there possible runner mishandling that can compromise RFID timing.